jylisadoney/is-204/3-activity.md

 Imagine you are doing research on the legal residency process for immigrants.

-1. Select one source from each of the four sections below
+1. Select one source/item from each of the four sections below
 2. Read or skim the four sources you selected
 3. Compare and contrast your four sources